 Bowls – perfect for soups and stews

-Now, all your containers fit in one small space and stack together.
+Now, all your containers fit into one small space and stack together.

 And did I mention you won’t see the tomato soup stains on them like your old plastic ones?
 Level up.